mccright/PythonStuff/lottery_numbers/readme.md

 This script was just an exercise in response to a query by a relative.
 It is not unique.
-There are other scripts available on Github and elsewhere.
+There are other scripts available for the same purposes on Github and elsewhere.
 If you want something like this, maybe try writing your own.

 This script spits out sets of numbers matching the rules for [Powerball](https://en.wikipedia.org/wiki/Powerball) and [Mega-Millions](https://en.wikipedia.org/wiki/Mega_Millions) games.
-It uses the Python module ```secrets``` to generate values having maximum entropy (think '*random*') which are then used to assemble each play.
+It uses the Python module ```secrets``` to generate values having *maximum* entropy (think '*random*') which are then used to assemble each play.
 No need to think about your numbers, nor worry about the Lottery empire or someone else generating your numbers for you.